Whitechurch in the Community

 St Vincent's provides counselling and structured supported housing to adults in recovery from substance misuse.
 Service users progress into volunteering roles and back into education, slowly building up self-esteem and gaining valuable qualifications and experience as they move through the project.
 The end goal is to leave St Vincent’s confident that they can live independently, move back into employment and sustain their abstinence.

-Click on the logo to visit the St Vincent's website for more information.
+Click here to visit the St Vincent's website for more information.

 The Julian Trust Night Shelter, also known as the Bristol Night Shelter provides a warm welcome and a hot meal for homeless people and rough sleepers.
 The shelter - wholly staffed by volunteers - also provides a laundry service, alternative clothing (depending on donations) and facilitates other services such as a weekly visit from St John Ambulance and St Mungos Outreach workers.

 Click on the logo to visit the Julian Trust website for more information.